Home Repair and Do It Yourself Tips from the Natural Handyman

 Fastener length is measured from where the material surface is assumed to be, to the end of the fastener.

-For fasteners that are designed to be countersunk, the measurement is made from the point on the head where the surface of the material is, to the end of the fastener.
+For fasteners that are designed to be countersunk, the measurement is made from the point on the head where the surface of the material is, to the end of the fastener. |

-Specific Types
+Measuring Specific Types of Fasteners

 Hex Bolts